Fanatics Sportsbook Promo Code: Get $1,000 in No Sweat First Bets For NBA Playoffs and Premier League | Goal.com US

 What can you use your Fanatics Sportsbook Bonuses on Today?

-Soccer and the NBA Playoffs are on the Monday sports menu, and some Fanatics Sportsbook action will goose the excitement levels for each game you watch.
+Tuesday means soccer and the NBA Playoffs, and the Fanatics sportsbook promo code can enhance the excitement for each game on your betting menu.

-Tottenham Hotspur hasn’t had a great season, but hopes for a victory against Nottingham Forest may be enough to lift some of their weary fans. .
+A desperate Milwaukee Bucks squad will seek to capture the second game of their series Tuesday night against the Indiana Pacers.

-Nottingham Forest has lost two in a row, and its track record against the Spurs on the road isn’t great.
+The Bucks fell 117-98 in Game 1 of the series, shooting poorly and playing matador defense.
+The Bucks still clearly miss all-star guard Damian Lillard, who has been out since mid-March with a blood clot.
+He practiced on Monday, but is still listed as questionable for Game 2.

-Across the pond, the NBA playoffs will see Game 2 wars that could swing either series.
+The Memphis Grizzlies will be looking to forget what happened to them in Game 1 of their series, when they were annihilated by the Oklahoma City Thunder, 131-80.

-In New York, the Detroit Pistons will try to overcome the disappointment of its Game 1 showing against the New York Knicks.
-The Pistons blew a fourth-quarter lead and awakened the sleeping giant that is the Madison Square Garden Knicks fans.
+Memphis had 24 turnovers in Game 1, and hope that guard Ja Morant and forward Jaren Jackson Jr. find their shooting touch, which was absent in Game 1.

-Game 2 is back at the Garden for a 7:30 EDT start.
-The Knicks are -6.5 favorites, with an over/under on points of 222.5.
-TNT and truTV are televising, with Max having the streaming action.
+Game 2 starts at 9:00 PM PDT at Oklahoma City’s Paycom Arena.
+The early line has OKC giving -14.5, with an over/under of 229.5.
+TNT and truTV are televising, and Max is streaming the game.

-Denver eked out a 112-110 victory in overtime in Game 1 of its series against the Los Angeles Clippers, and this second game in Denver will go a long way in determining whether this series will be an extended one.
+The Los Angeles Lakers also have to atone for an atrocious showing in their Game 1.
+The Lake Show looked tired, with the Minnesota Timberwolves outrunning and outgunning them on the way to a 117-95 win.

-The Clippers are -1.5 favorites in the early line, despite the match being on Denver’s home court.
-The over/under on points is 218.5.
-The game starts at 10 p.m.
-EDT with TNT and truTV televising and Max handling the streaming.
+On the plus side, the Lakers have all-time NBA scoring leader LeBron James (19 points in Game 1) and superstar guard Luka Dončić, who dropped 37 points in the opener.

 More on Fanatics Sportsbook Promo Code